Frequently Asked Questions

 Of course, to some degree that is true.
 There are many DJ's without wedding experience that will charge less than us, and there are some companies that have extra options or celebrity DJ's that charge more than us.
 However, our belief is that most of the time when people say, "You get what you pay for", they are just trying to justify overinflating their prices.
 We believe you can get a great DJ at many different price levels.
 Shop around and compare service, value, and that intangible "gut feeling".
 You can find a DJ that you will be happy with for a lot less than what some companies tell you that you have to pay in order to be happy.
 Remember, they are trying to scare you into hiring them.
 Is that the basis for a good relationship while you plan your wedding?
 Reading DJ promotional materials (I like to keep track of my competition), I would believe that Pennsylvania's "leading wedding entertainer" is a DJ in Erie, and one in Harrisburg, and one in Philadelphia.
 Or 3 different companies are the "first and only" local ones with completely digital systems.
 I hope that our web site answers your questions about OCCASIONS so you can compare the facts.
 We don't say "best", "only", or "leading".
 It only matters if we are a good match for you.

-OCCASIONS is a small, independent company of 4 DJ's.
+OCCASIONS is a small, independent company of 2 full time DJ's and a small number of regular DJ's.
 Any one of them will do a great job at any wedding.
 We are all wedding experts with years of experience.
 We focus our business on weddings.
 Your DJ will be assigned based on availability, your taste in music, and the personality of the DJ you are looking for.
 Once your DJ has been assigned, you can talk to him as often as necessary or set up a meeting to make sure that he understands what you want for you day.
-Sometimes, one of our DJ's has made a strong impression at a previous job and you would like to have someone specific at your event.
-You can guarantee a specific DJ at your wedding as an optional extra.
-If you would like to specify a DJ for your event the cost is $50 paid at the signing of the contract.

 Most wedding reception contracts are 4 or 5 hours long.
 We perform at many that are longer.
 However, our work day is longer still.
 Using an example of a short, 4 hour wedding starting at 5 PM, this is your DJ's timeline: